Hashtag: Function

 Hashtags are particularly useful in unmoderated forums that lack a formal ontological organization.
 Hashtags help users find content similar interest.
 Hashtags are neither registered nor controlled by any one user or group of users.
 They do not contain any set definitions, meaning that a single hashtag can be used for any number of purposes, and that the accepted meaning of a hashtag can change with time.

 Hashtags intended for discussion of a particular event tend to use an obscure wording to avoid being caught up with generic conversations on similar subjects, such as a cake festival using #cakefestival rather than simply #cake.
 However, this can also make it difficult for topics to become "trending topics" because people often use different spelling or words to refer to the same topic.
 For topics to trend, there must be a consensus, whether silent or stated, that the hashtag refers to that specific topic.

 Hashtags may be used informally to express context around a given message, with no intent to categorize the message for later searching, sharing, or other reasons.
 Hashtags may thus serve as a reflexive meta-commentary.

 This can help express contextual cues or offer more depth to the information or message that appears with the hashtag.
 "My arms are getting darker by the minute. #toomuchfaketan".
 Another function of the hashtag can be used to express personal feelings and emotions.
 For example, with "It's Monday!! #excited #sarcasm" in which the adjectives are directly indicating the emotions of the speaker.

 Verbal use of the word hashtag is sometimes used in informal conversations.
 Use may be humorous, such as "I'm hashtag confused!"
-By August 2012, use of a hand gesture, sometimes called the "finger hashtag", in which the index and middle finger both hands are extended and arranged perpendicularly to form the hash, was documented.
+By August 2012, use of a hand gesture, sometimes called the "finger hashtag", in which the index and middle finger of both hands are extended and arranged perpendicularly to form the hash, was documented.